onurkacmaz/BatteryControlPYDUINO/README.md

 # BatteryControlPYDUINO
-Arduino and Python with the computer battery according to the state of charge cable to remove the project.
+Arduino and Python with the computer battery according to the state of charge cable unplug/plug the pc

 # Requirements :
-- Servo Motor (Torque is high)
+- Servo Motor (high torkque)
 - Arduino Nano and others
 - Jumper Cables
 - Python 2x and 3 needs to be installed